nerodono/blog/content/generalizing-recursive-descent.md

 Wait, why is **scope** even needed?
 Well, that's the key aspect of generalization, I call it "splitting".
 Still remember the idea of recursive descent?
-The lower precedence items are compound of higher precedence, the naive algorithm general algorithm will do as follows:
+The lower precedence items are compound of higher precedence, the naive general algorithm will do as follows:
 - Pick lowest precedence from the store
 - Remove it from the **scope**
 - Proceed it